 In 1944 an incident made headlines in the national press when a group of schoolboy enthusiasts wandered on to the mainline track.
 Realising that a code of conduct was required, the Ian Allan Locospotters Club was formed, eventually attracting over 300,000 members from all parts of the country.
 Application forms appeared in the ABC locomotives books and these detailed the club rule which all members undertook to obey - Members of the club will not in any way interfere with railway working or material, nor be a nuisance or hindrance to their staff, nor, above all, trespass on railway property.
 Tin, and later celluloid, pin badges were issued in return for the enrolment fee.
 Alternativey, deluxe chrome and enamel badges were also available for a small additional charge.
+These metal badges had either a pin type or a button hole fastening.
 The design of the badge changed slightly over time but they were always produced in colours appropriate to the railway company, or BR region, of interest to the spotter.
-Brown was obviously indicative of the GWR (or BR Western Region) with others being either green, red, dark blue, tangerine or light blue.
-The badges continued to evolve to reflect the changing motive power and organisation of the railways, but this rather falls outside the area of our interest.
+Brown was obviously indicative of the GWR (or BR Western Region) with others being either green, red, dark blue, tangerine or light blue representing Southern, London Midland, Eastern, North Eastern and Scottish regions or companies respectively.
+The badges were supplied by several different makers and had many detail differences as they continued to evolve to reflect the changing motive power and organisation of the railways.

 left to right - the very first badge design, tin badge, plastic badge, early chrome badge, later chrome badge